Transfer and Evaluated Credit Sources

 Nursing Degree Programs: Credit from these sources will be accepted in a limited amount for students with an academic policy date on or after October 1, 2012.
 Excelsior nursing graduates who were awarded credit toward the degree from these sources will be able to apply those credits to another nursing degree provided they meet degree requirements.
 Acceptance of credit earned from military training, CLEP, and DSST examinations will not be limited.

-• Associate in Applied Science in Nursing and Associate in Science in Nursing: Non-collegiate sources of credit will not apply to the nursing component, Lifespan Developmental Psychology, Sociology Core, Anatomy and Physiology, or Microbiology.
-Up to 25% of the general education component can be comprised of non-collegiate source of credit.
+- Associate in Applied Science in Nursing and Associate in Science in Nursing: Non-collegiate sources of credit will not apply to the nursing major core, Lifespan Developmental Psychology, sociology requirement, Anatomy and Physiology, or Microbiology.
+Up to 25% of the general education requirement can be comprised of non-collegiate source of credit.

-• Bachelor of Science in Nursing and RN to MS in Nursing (all programs): Non-collegiate sources of credit will not apply to the nursing component, Ethics, Psychology Core, Sociology Core, Statistics, Anatomy and Physiology, and Microbiology.
+- Bachelor of Science in Nursing and RN to MS in Nursing (all programs): Non-collegiate sources of credit will not apply to the nursing major core, Ethics, psychology requirement, sociology requirement, Statistics, Anatomy and Physiology, and Microbiology.
 Up to 25% of the general education component can be comprised of non-collegiate source of credit.

-• LPN to Bachelor of Science in Nursing: Non-collegiate sources of credit will not apply to the nursing component, Ethics, Lifespan Developmental Psychology, Sociology Core, Statistics, Anatomy and Physiology, and Microbiology.
+- LPN to Bachelor of Science in Nursing: Non-collegiate sources of credit will not apply to the nursing major core, Ethics, Lifespan Developmental Psychology, sociology requirement, Statistics, Anatomy and Physiology, and Microbiology.
 Up to 25% of the general education component can be comprised of non-collegiate source of credit.

 Technology Degree Programs: ACE and NCCRS evaluated credit will not apply to the following requirements.

-• Bachelor of Science, Nuclear Engineering Technology (BNX): Calculus I and II; Physics I/Lab; Physics 2/Lab; Chemistry/Lab; Atomic/Nuclear Physics, Thermodynamics/Lab, Nuclear Engineering Technology Component.
+- Bachelor of Science, Nuclear Engineering Technology (BNX): Calculus I and II; Physics I/Lab; Physics 2/Lab; Chemistry/Lab; Atomic/Nuclear Physics, Thermodynamics/Lab, Nuclear Engineering Technology Component/major core and concentration.

-• Bachelor of Science, Electronic Engineering Technology (BEL): Calculus I and II; Differential Equations; Physics I/Lab; Physics 2/Lab, Chemistry, Electrical Engineering Technology Component.
+- Bachelor of Science, Electronic Engineering Technology (BEL): Calculus I and II; Differential Equations; Physics I/Lab; Physics 2/Lab, Chemistry, Electrical Engineering Technology Component/major core and concentration.

-• Bachelor of Science, Information Technology (BIX): Statistics; Discrete Mathematics; Information Technology Component.
+- Bachelor of Science, Information Technology (BIX): Statistics; Discrete Mathematics; Information Technology Component/major core and concentration.

-• Bachelor of Science in Cybersecurity (BCY): Statistics; Discrete Mathematics; Cybersecurity Component.
+- Bachelor of Science in Cybersecurity (BCY): Statistics; Discrete Mathematics; Cybersecurity major core and concentration.

 Rabbinical & Talmudic School Credit (AARTS)